isc-projects/kea/doc/guide/dhcp4-srv.rst

    enable DDNS updates set this value to true.

 -  ``server-ip`` - the IP address on which D2 listens for requests.
 The default is the local loopback interface at address 127.0.0.1.
-You may specify either an IPv4 or IPv6 address.
+   Either an IPv4 or IPv6 address may be specified.

 -  ``server-port`` - the port on which D2 listens for requests.
 The default value is 53001.